-- Graduated college a semester early and traded in my three college jobs for one job at this really cool music tech company.
+- I graduated college a semester early and traded in my three college jobs for one job at this really cool music tech company.

-- Moved back to my favorite place and my hometown, Long Beach, and finally got to catch up on quality time with my best friends after we were all scattered across the country for four years in college
+- I moved back to my favorite place and my hometown, Long Beach, and finally got to catch up on quality time with my best friends after we were all scattered across the country for four years in college.

-- Bought myself a car and got a new apartment
+- I bought myself a car and got a new apartment.

-- Got to be with my kids every day.
+- I got to be with my kids every day.
 Not always by choice, but most days I am very aware of how lucky I am to have them.

 - I now have an actual studio space to work in every day, with lots of huge oak trees to gaze upon out the window.

-- I saw my dad for the first time in almost two years, and my mom and brother for the first time in nearly that amount (after a 14 day quarantine leading up to it, of course).
+- I saw my dad for the first time in almost two years, and my mom and brother for the first time in nearly that amount of time (after a 14-day quarantine leading up to it, of course).

-- I started doing weekly mentoring with two students, who are from underrepresented background in the music tech industry, teaching them to build plugins.
+- I started doing weekly mentoring with two students who are from underrepresented backgrounds in the music tech industry, teaching them to build plugins.

-- Re-discovered phone calls.
+- I re-discovered phone calls.
 These conversations with friends and family have been the longest of my life.
 I got to know some people to an extent I didn’t ever expect to.

 - I was trusted to look after a colleague’s cat and house (and yard), which was transformative for my solo pandemic adventure.
-First time I’ve had a pet since I was a kid.
+It’s the first time I’ve had a pet since I was a kid.

 - My partner and I were able to save up for our first house, which we just closed on.